Afangar/ScripsR/README.md

 This is code on how to use ManiNetCluster from a bash server with SLURM

-- Bayesian networks and compare the
+- Bayesian networks and compare them

 This is a code to generate Bayesian networks from two different matrices, in this case Proteomics and Transcriptomics, analyze each of them, and then generate a comparison of the two.